destinomultimedia/ci_linguo/README.md

 LINGUO is a language frontend editor for CodeIgniter.
 With LINGUO you can:

   - Add/Edit/Delete language files.
-  - Create new languages cloning existing one.
+  - Create new languages cloning from existing one.
   - Syncronize language strings from one language to another.

 ### Installation:

 Just clone/download this repo.
 The repo has 2 folders,

-* _libraries_. has one fille called linguo.php.
+* _libraries_. has one file called linguo.php.
 Is a CodeIgniter library.
 * _views_.
 It contains one folder called LINGUO where the UI files are stored.

 ### How to use: